JaydenSzakmary/Project-Week-1---NZA-Law-Group-Collaboration-Ctrl-Alt-Elite-82/README.md

 Zak Roterman: Who We Are
 Kristina Donaldson:News & Events, Where We Work

-Hello! how are you guys doning any update, I am working on Contact Us page.
+Hello! how are you guys doing any update, I am working on Contact Us page.